-- 1. Beginning teacher candidates will provide meaningful and challenging learning experiences. - 2.
-Beginning teacher candidates will use multiple methods of assessment and data sources in making educational decisions. - 3.
-Beginning teacher candidates will use knowledge of general and specialized curricula to individualize learning and to select, adapt, and use a repertoire of evidence-based instructional strategies. - 4.
-Beginning teacher candidates will practice collaboration with families, other educators, related service providers, individuals with exceptionalities, and personnel from community agencies.
-Converse students who complete a major in Intellectual Disabilities will be able to: - demonstrate their knowledge of the content in this field: - plan, implement, and assess instruction in simulated settings and in real classroom settings; - organize and manage effectively both resource and selfcontained models of classrooms for students with intellectual disabilities; and - demonstrate computer proficiency in instructional technology including the knowledge of skills, strategies, software and hardware to be used in classroom management and computer-assisted instruction.
+- 1. Beginning teacher candidates will provide meaningful and challenging learning experiences. - Beginning teacher candidates will use multiple methods of assessment and data sources in making educational decisions. - Beginning teacher candidates will use knowledge of general and specialized curricula to individualize learning and to select, adapt, and use a repertoire of evidence-based instructional strategies. - Beginning teacher candidates will practice collaboration with families, other educators, related service providers, individuals with exceptionalities, and personnel from community agencies.
+Converse students who complete a major in Intellectual Disabilities will be able to: - Demonstrate their knowledge of the content in this field: - Plan, implement, and assess instruction in simulated settings and in real classroom settings; - Organize and manage effectively both resource and self-contained models of classrooms for students with intellectual disabilities; and Demonstrate computer proficiency in instructional technology including the knowledge of skills, strategies, software and hardware to be used in classroom management and computer-assisted instruction.
 PROGRAM COURSEWORK Required courses: Teacher candidates may only take courses in Benchmark 1 before being admitted to the Teacher Education Program.
 See the departmental webpage at converse.edu for a list of Benchmark courses and other important information.
-Benchmark I EDU560 Intro to Education (must be first course) (3 hours) PSY580 Human Growth and Development (must be one of the 1st courses) (3 hours) EDU501 Reading/LA in Elementary Classroom (3 hours) EDU500a Clinical 1: Reading (40 field hours) (1 hour) EDU533 Literature for the Child (3 hours) SED500 Intro to Exceptional Learners (3 hours) SED561 Language Development and Disabilities (3) SED580 Intro to Intellectual Disabilities (3 hours) SED595 Intro to Learning Disabilities (3 hours) SED597 Intro to Educational Disabilities (3 hours) Benchmark II EDU503 Math for the Child (3 hours) EDU524 Science for the Child (3 hours) EDU541 Social Studies for the Child (3 hours) EDU578 Reading & Learning Strategies (5.5 field hours) (3 hours) SED505 Behavior & Classroom Management (5.5 field hours) (3 hours) SED576 Assessment of Exceptional Learners (5 field hours) (3 hours) SED582a Clinical II: Intellectual Disabilities (40 field hours) (3 hours) SED586 Education Procedures for Intellectual Disabilities (15 field hours) (3 hours) SED598 Educational Procedures for Emotional Disabilities (15 field hours) (3 hours) Benchmark III SED512G Directed Student Teaching Special Education Intellectual Disabilities (9 hours) TOTAL HOURS FOR MASTER OF ARTS IN SPECIAL EDUCATION INTELLECTUAL DISABILITIES......64 hours SPECIAL EDUCATION: LEARNING DISABILITIES PROGRAM DESCRIPTION This program provides preparation leading to certification in the areas of Learning Disabilities and Elementary Education.
-Instruction in special education, elementary education, and psychology is designed to give the prospective teacher a strong background for working with students with learning disabilities in grades preK-12.
+Benchmark I EDU560 Intro to Education (must be first course) (3 hours) PSY580 Human Growth and Development (must be one of the 1st courses) (3 hours) EDU501 Reading/LA in Elementary Classroom (3 hours) EDU500a Clinical 1: Reading (40 field hours) (1 hour) EDU533 Literature for the Child (3 hours) SED500 Intro to Exceptional Learners (3 hours) SED561 Language Development and Disabilities (3) SED580 Intro to Intellectual Disabilities (3 hours) SED595 Intro to Learning Disabilities (3 hours) SED597 Intro to Educational Disabilities (3 hours) Benchmark II EDU503 Math for the Child (3 hours) EDU524 Science for the Child (3 hours) EDU541 Social Studies for the Child (3 hours) EDU578 Reading & Learning Strategies (15 field hours) (3 hours) SED505 Behavior & Classroom Management (5.5 field hours) (3 hours) SED576 Assessment of Exceptional Learners (5.5 field hours) (3 hours) SED582a Clinical II: Intellectual Disabilities (40 field hours) (3 hours) SED586 Education Procedures for Intellectual Disabilities (15 field hours) (3 hours) SED598 Educational Procedures for Emotional Disabilities (15 field hours) (3 hours) Benchmark III SED512G Directed Student Teaching Special Education Intellectual Disabilities (9 hours) TOTAL HOURS FOR MASTER OF ARTS IN SPECIAL EDUCATION INTELLECTUAL DISABILITIES......36 - 61 hours SPECIAL EDUCATION: LEARNING DISABILITIES PROGRAM DESCRIPTION This program provides preparation leading to certification in the areas of Learning Disabilities and Elementary Education.
+Instruction in special education, elementary education, and psychology is designed to give the prospective teacher a strong background for working with students with learning disabilities in grades K-12.
 Directed student teaching is arranged in area public schools.
 Adding multiple certifications is possible by completing additional courses and obtaining passing scores on the PRAXIS II examinations.
 In addition to the Teacher Education Program Goals and Objectives, the Learning Disabilities major is designed to help the prospective teacher reach the following specific goals and objectives.
-EFFECTIVE FALL 2020 all Special Education majors are required to pass the PRAXIS Subject Assessments required for certification in their area of student teaching, in order to be placed in a student teaching setting.
-Teacher candidates should verify the test code numbers of the South Carolina PRAXIS requirements, because the codes are subject to change.
-PROGRAM GOALS The goals of the learning disabilities program at Converse are to: - 1. provide a thorough course of study in human growth and development; - 2. develop skills in appropriate pedagogy and classroom management; and - promote a broad knowledge of the history, theory, and professional practices that are related to learning disabilities.
+PROGRAM GOALS The goals of the learning disabilities program at Converse are to: - Provide a thorough course of study in human growth and development; - Develop skills in appropriate pedagogy and classroom management; and - Promote a broad knowledge of the history, theory, and professional practices that are related to learning disabilities.
 STUDENT LEARNING OUTCOMES: